emrbaykal/maas-hpe/README.md

 ```

   - Network configuration of target server. {{ maas-configure-physical-server }}
-    - Network configuration is done in line with the information filled in the csv file of the target server.
+    - Network configuration is done  with the information filled in the csv file of the target server.

 ```yaml
 - Checking whether the server is registered to maas.